Establishing an independent Inspector-General of Defence

 What will the IGD be able to look into?

-Veteran’s Affairs is accountable to the Minister for Veterans’ Affairs and unlike the rest of the NZDF, operates under the requirements of the Veterans’ Support Act 2014, rather than the Defence Act 1990.
+Veterans’ Affairs is accountable to the Minister for Veterans’ Affairs and unlike the rest of the NZDF, operates under the requirements of the Veterans’ Support Act 2014, rather than the Defence Act 1990.

 How much will it cost to establish the IGD and to run annually?

-Funding for the establishment has been set aside in Budget 2022.
-It will be made available when the Bill establishing the IGD becomes law.
+Funding for the establishment was set aside in Budget 2022.
 The funding consists of $1.130 million to establish and operate the IGD in 2023/24 and ongoing funding of $2.254 million per annum from 2024/25.

 When will the IGD be established?